 I guess this would beg the question as to why the US needs missile defence.
 If they can take out the entire Chinese arsenal in one go, how hard would it be to take out the whole of Iran’s future arsenal?

-9 thoughts on “War with China”
+9 responses to “War with China”

-1. Submarines are not a first strike weapon and are therefore not required to have pinpoint accuracy.
+Submarines are not a first strike weapon and are therefore not required to have pinpoint accuracy.
 The goal of the submarine fleet is to assure the MAD constraints (MAD=mutual assured destruction) are met thus maintaining the cold war status quo.

 They do this by evading a first strike and then launch retaliatory strikes directly on “cities” not silos. land a scatter of warheads on Moscow and Leningrad is a much less onerous task than taking out a specific missile silo.